user-of-github/CPP/LinearAlgebra/Readme.md

 _The first project in my C++ Repo.
 Hope not the last :)
 Simple Linear Algebra lib to work with numeric vectors, matrices, systems of equations and so on
-Project's aim — ○ repeat some linear algebra topics, ○ code them, ○ try practicing modern C++, ○ start using tests ( Google tests) and ○ CMake, ○ maybe even GitHub Actions.
+Project's aim — • repeat some linear algebra topics, • code them, • try practicing (modern) C++, • start using tests (Google tests) and • CMake, • maybe even GitHub Actions.
 Here for the first time using CMake myself and Gtests_

 ### _To Run tests:_